 All plans require eligible repairs be completed by a Case IH dealer, which ensures repairs are made by authorized service technicians using genuine OEM parts.

 With so many variables in farming, it makes sense to take control of as many as possible.
-Case IH Purchased Protection Plans is able to help reduce costly and unexpected equipment repairs.
+Case IH Purchased Protection Plans can help reduce costly and unexpected equipment repairs.